Those who happen to be experienced insulin users probably learned a lot over the years.

 Speaking of infections, if people happen to use a pump, they just need to be extra careful and check for infection at the injection site.
 In case they notice something, they must contact their doctor immediately.

-Infections, other than the whole array of complications they can cause, can also increase the blood sugar levels.
+Infections, other than the whole array of complications they can cause, can also increase blood sugar levels.
 Also, take special care when it comes to hygiene and changing the infusion set.

 People need to mix things up when they choose which area they are going to inject the insulin.
 This goes particularly if they happen to favor the stomach.
-Constantly injecting in the same place can cause scarred tissue, which makes it harder for their body to absorb the administered insulin.
+Constantly injecting in the same place can cause scar tissue, which makes it harder for their body to absorb the administered insulin.

 Also, while we’re on the subject of poor absorption, try and avoid any area two inches around the navel.
 Another important thing to consider is to specify the sites on the body for specific insulin injections.
 This is because most insulins don’t mix.

 If people happen to administer an insulin injection to someone else (who is, say, impaired visually), then a wise notion would be to prefill their syringes.